 Pilot SIP: This component may be addressed in your response to Question 3 under Title I Requirements (Part IV).

-The school's response to this question may address the requirements of ESSA, P.L.
+The school's response to this part may address the requirements of ESSA, P.L.
 No. 114-95, § 1114(b)(7)(A)(iii)(V).

 if programs are consolidated, the specific State educational agency and local educational agency programs and other Federal programs that will be consolidated in the schoolwide program.